ToyHugs/toy-cv/src/lib.typ

   recipient-description: none, // Recipient's title or position
   sender-name: none, // Your full name
   sender-description: none, // Your description (address, contact info)
-  city: none, // City where
   i18n: "en", // Language
-  date: datetime.today(), // Date of the letter
   signature: none, // Signature image or text
   main-color: rgb("#E40019"), // Main color for the letter
   subject: none, // Subject line of the letter